ReDI-School/intermediate-java/lesson5/index.md

 ```

 When using recursion, it is very important to have a terminating point otherwise the call stack will run out of memory and
-you will have what is called `StackOverflowError`.
+you will have what is called [`StackOverflowError`](https://stackoverflow.com).

 In the exercises for this lesson, you will have an example of a problem that can be solved using recursion.

 ## Exercises

-Note - The functions in this exercises can be static and they can be invoked from the `main` function for testing.
+Note - The methods in this exercises can be static and they can be invoked from the `main` method for testing.

-Feel free to name your functions however you like.
+Feel free to name your methods however you like.

 ### 1 - Prettify

 Prettifying a string means to print the string in the standard output with the characters that appear sided by side
 separated by a character chosen by the user.

-You should write a function that takes a string and the separating character and prettifies the string using the
+You should write a method that takes a string and the separating character and prettifies the string using the
 separating character.
 In addition make sure to get the separating character from the user via the standard input.

 ### 2 - Sum of an array.

-Write a function that takes an array of integers and returns the sum of the elements of said array.
+Write a method that takes an array of integers and returns the sum of the elements of said array.

 ### 3 - Average

 The average of a collection of numbers is the sum divided by the number of elements.
-Write a function that takes an array of
+Write a method that takes an array of
 integers and returns the average.
-Make sure to reuse the sum function that you have written above.
+Make sure to reuse the sum method that you have written above.

 ### 4 - Count the `char`

-Write a function that takes a `String` and a `char` and returns the number of times you can find that character in that
+Write a method that takes a `String` and a `char` and returns the number of times you can find that character in that
 string.

 ### 5 - Min/Max

-- Write a function that takes three numbers and returns the minimum number of the three
+- Write a method that takes three numbers and returns the minimum number of the three
-- Write another function that takes three numbers and returns the maximum number of the three
+- Write another method that takes three numbers and returns the maximum number of the three

 ### 5 - Recursion: Logarithm

-Using recursion, write a function that given an integer, it returns the number of digits representing that integer
+Using recursion, write a method that given an integer, it returns the number of digits representing that integer
 in base 10 e.g. `f(141) = 3` because `141` has three digits.

-### 6 - Recursion: Power
+### 6 - Recursion: Fibonacci

-using recursion, write a function that returns the `n`th fibonacci number given n.
+using recursion, write a method that returns the `n`th fibonacci number given n.
 The fibonacci numbers are defined as
 follows:

 ```